 May: The Lorain County Spinners and Weavers are coming to demonstrate spinning and weaving.
 (You would be amazed at all the different ways they can spin fiber and all the different types of looms that can be used).
 Their members make blankets, clothes, rugs, yarn for knitting and crocheting.
 I am sure it will be a very interesting evening.

 June: JUDY RIGGLE ANNUAL COMMUNITY SEW DAY during the day.

 Evening Program by Felice Dahlhausen of Felice Quilt Designs.

 Wow, one month into our challenge and we already have 33 completed items out of 646!
 Keep it up, lets see if we can beat least years number of finishes.
 Please remember $5 is required to participate, it goes toward the prizes at the December meeting.
 You can turn this in at the next meeting.
 If you cannot come to a meeting to show off your finish, please send me an email (or text) or post it in our Facebook group and let me know it’s a UFO so I can mark it down as complete.
 Good luck this year!

 Fat Quarter Exchange

-Signups for the 2023 Fat Quarter Exchange will start in February, you choose what color/theme you’d like to receive and you either choose fabric from your stash or go shopping for everyone on the list.
+Signups for the 2023 Fat Quarter Exchange have started, you choose what color/theme you’d like to receive and you either choose fabric from your stash or go shopping for everyone on the list.
 Fat quarters are turned in at the August meeting, lists are send out to everyone by the May meeting.